HarvardODP/hodpedia/docs/intro.md

 # What is HODPedia?

 **HODPedia** is a student-run wiki powered by the Harvard Open Data Project, dedicated to providing Harvard students information about student organizations, academics, and campus life.
-It's a living document — anyone with a @college email address can reach out to contribute!
+It's a living document — anyone with an @college email address can reach out to contribute!

 ## Explore